About me

 I graduated from Cardiff School of Art and Design in the mid 1990’s with a degree in ceramics, specialising in mould making.
 I explored the embodiment of the human image through clay.
 This led me into a sixteen year career in the theatre, film and television industry.
 I firstly worked in costume and then as a hair and make-up artist for many varied productions.
 A vibrant and rewarding chapter, grounded me in visual storytelling and craftsmanship.

-My passion for making eventually brought me back to ceramics, where I work from my garden studio just outside Cardiff, creating unique and continually evolving pieces.
+My passion for making eventually brought me back to ceramics, where I work from my garden studio in South Wales, creating unique and continually evolving pieces.
 My process is guided by a fascination with glazes and the forms that best complement them.
-Using a wide range of making techniques like, slip casting, hand building, throwing and a combination of all of these to create the base for the glaze to sit on.
+Using a wide range of making techniques like, slip casting, hand building, throwing and a combination of all of these to create specifically designed forms for the glaze to interact with.

-My current focus is on crystalline glazes.
-Drawn to their ability to form both delicate clusters of tiny crystals and larger structures that continue to grow during the firing.
-They offer endless possibilities to investigate how subtle changes in chemistry and firing conditions influence colour, pattern and creative expression.
+My current focus is on zinc sillicate crystalline glazes.
+I’m particularly drawn to one of their characteristics, which is to grow delicate clusters of small crystals during the firing and cooling cycle.
+They offer endless possibilities to investigate how subtle changes in chemistry and firing conditions influence colour, pattern and ultimately creative expression.